morrownr/USB-WiFi/PCIe_WiFi_Devices.md

 Realtek RTL8832       | PCIe 2.0 x? | WiFi 6   | 2x2  |  40 |  80 |  N  |?                       |?                     | ?                |

-[1] AP mode support was recently added to the mt7921 chipset via firmware.
+[1] AP mode support was recently added to the mt7921 driver via firmware.
 Many distros have not updated said firmware so you may have to do it yourself for now.

 https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/log/mediatek